rajendra1290/Vendor-Performance-Analysis-and-Visualization/README.md

-# Vendor-Performance-Analysis-and-Visualization
+# Vendor Performance Analysis and Visualization

-This project analyzes vendor performance using data engineering and visualization techniques.
-It integrates purchase and sales data to calculate key performance indicators (KPIs) such as profit margin, stock turnover, purchase contribution, and delivery efficiency.
-The results are visualized using Python (matplotlib/seaborn) and Power BI dashboard.
+This project provides a complete analysis of vendor performance by integrating purchase and sales data, generating insightful KPIs, and visualizing the results using both Python and Power BI.

+---

+## Overview

+The goal of this project is to help stakeholders understand which vendors and brands are performing well based on various business metrics such as:

+- Total Purchase and Sales
+- Profitability (Gross Profit, Profit Margin)
+- Vendor Contribution to Spend
+- Stock Turnover Rate
+- Freight Cost Impact

+---

+## Project Structure